SAP-samples/btp-dc-samples/docs/pages/bookshop/2_1_fast_cap_fiori.md

     ![New Fiori app](images/fast/2_setup_8_newfiori.png)

 Congratulations!
-You have just finished your first CAP app with Fiori UI!
+You have just finished your first CAP app with an SAP Fiori UI!

 ### Appendix